adblockplus/testpages.adblockplus.org/README.md

 #### Revision

-`next` is the default revision of `adblockpluschrome` used to build the `testpages` image.
+`release-2020-1` is the revision of `adblockplusui/adblockpluschrome` used to build the `testpages` test image.
 Other revisions can be built using the `REVISION` argument:
 ```
 docker build -t testpages --build-arg REVISION=master .
 ```